ToyKeeper/anduril/docs/anduril-manual.md

 at the ramp size plus 1, so it may be different if a light has a different ramp size.

+In Tactical Mode, the aux LED settings are inherited from Lockout Mode.

 Configuration Menus
 -------------------